nezihyigitbasi/GiraphPageRankRunner/README.md

 * Run the algorithm
    ./run_pagerank.sh

 Please take a look at Main.java to play with the parameters of the algorithm.
+If you change the source and rebuild it, don't forget to update the
+GiraphPagerankRunner-1.0.0-SNAPSHOT.jar under lib/ as run_pagerank.sh uses that.